Alessandro-Dodon/pyvar/llm/README.md

 Rules:
 - Only use the information shown above.
 - Do not include calculations
-- Be short and clear.'''
+- Be short and clear.
 ]
+'''

 You can replace or reword the questions to fit your analysis.
 For best results with local LLMs ask focused, concrete questions, and keep prompts short and unambiguous.